automl/DeepCAVE/docs/converters/custom_converters.rst

    Inside this method, you have to provide a configspace, objectives, and meta data, as well as the trials, which have to be added to the newly created run object.

+4. **is_valid_run**: This method sould return True, if the given path belongs to a valid run.
+Valid means, that the given run directory contains all files that are necessary for further processing (e.g. a configspace.json).

-Step 4: Document your converter
+Step 5: Document your converter
 -------------------------------

 To document your converter,  create a corresponding `.rst` file under `docs/converters` and add it to